Microbiome classification pipeline

 For single-end files:

 kma -i $SAMPLE -o sample_out_kma -t_db $db -t $th -1t1 -mem_mode -and

-If you intend to calculate abundance in reads per million (RPM) or in number of reads (fragments), or if you want to calculate the proportion of mapped reads, add the flag -ef (extended features:
+If you want to calculate abundance in reads per million (RPM) or in number of reads (fragments), or if you want to calculate the proportion of mapped reads, add the flag -ef (extended features):

 kma -ipe $SAMPLE_R1 $SAMPLE_R2 -o sample_out_kma -t_db $db -t $th -1t1 -mem_mode -and -apm f -ef

 $db is the path to the reference database $th is the number of threads $SAMPLE_R1 is the path to the mate1 of a paired-end metagenome/metatranscriptome sample (fastq or fasta) $SAMPLE_R2 is the path to the mate2 of a paired-end metagenome/metatranscriptome sample (fastq or fasta) $SAMPLE is the path to a single-end metagenome/metatranscriptome file (reads or contigs)

 CCMetagen.py -i $sample_out_kma.res -o results

 Where $sample_out_kma.res is alignment results produced by KMA.